Contact Sussex Damp Experts Now to Speak With an Expert.

 The water rising up through the fabric of the wall, or the ground underneath it, from the brick, block, or stone, is causing the current moisture in your walls to rise wet.
 Water travels up the wall through tiny holes in the brick or stone due to capillary force (water is drawn through the tube or hole or a small aperture) as it travels upward.
 The water will cease rising when the power of the capillary action moving higher is counteracted by gravity.
 The maximum height of this is generally 1.2m.
 However, due to non-breathing wall coverings like renders, non-breathing plasters, vinyl wallpaper, and paints, the effects of the damp can be evident higher up.
 Oppositely to penetrating damp, which occurs on the top of the walls or on ceilings due to rain penetration, this damp is derived from water ingress on the ground or underneath it.

 The most common mistake of increasing damp is to confuse it with condensation effects, where water vapour becomes liquid by contact with cold surfaces.
 Surface condensation can have a similar appearance, but a few tell-tale signs indicate the problem is present.

-According to the PCA, taking masonry samples, particularly mortar, is a reliable technique to define increasing damp.
+According to specialists, taking masonry samples, particularly mortar, is a reliable technique to define increasing damp.
 Investigating the conditions from within the depths of the wall can reveal whether or not your home is affected by growing dampness.

 You have increasing dampness if the samples reveal evidence of water penetration.
 If you have a condensation problem, this will not be the case.